shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 So far, her time at the school had been utter hell.

 She wasn't entirely used to it.
-She knew why everyone hated her, that was all fair enough.
+She knew why everyone hated her - that was all fair enough.
 The Applesilver family had lead the war, Elves against Humans.

 But humans...
 They didn't blame the families behind the war.

 They blamed all elves.

-And so, her brilliant gold hair, pointed ears, and eyes with vertical colored slits instead of irises, marked her out.
+And so, her brilliant gold hair, pointed ears, and eyes with vertical coloured slits instead of irises, marked her out.

 That being said, the school wasn't all just students.
 If anyone developed an aptitude or interest in magic...
 They were sent to one of the Eight Schools of Magic around the world.